dueca/dueca/doc/simplesimulationb.md

     WorldView/comm-objects/BaseObjectMotion.dco

-We are already using the `WorldView` for the visualisation, so it is given in the `modules.xml` file, and `dueca-gproject` will know where to get the code from.

 The DUECA interconnection facilities can also send information on joining and leaving peers.
 That is given in a `ReplicatorInfo` DCO, which is installed with the DUECA headers and libraries.
+We need to add that later to `MonitorTeams.cxx`.
 Define two read tokens in the `MonitorTeams.hxx` header file, called `r_announce` and `r_world`, and uncomment the line that defines a clock (`myclock`).

 ### Adding a second activity to the module